GeneralBots/botbook/src/08-config/minio.md

 ### External S3-Compatible Storage

-BotServer can use existing S3-compatible infrastructure.
+botserver can use existing S3-compatible infrastructure.
 The Directory service manages the connection and supports providers including MinIO (the default local installation), Backblaze B2, Wasabi, DigitalOcean Spaces, Cloudflare R2, and any other S3-compatible service.

 To use external storage, configure it through the Directory service admin console.